DopamineDriven/wcd/README.md

     - Custom error handling using 'componentDidCatch'
     - Inject additional data into pages
     - Add global CSS (such as is done in this app)
-- 'Component' prop is the active page
+- `Component` prop is the active page
-    - when navigating between routes, 'Component' will change to the new page
+    - when navigating between routes, `Component` will change to the new page
-    - therefore, any props sent to 'Component' will be received by the page
+    - therefore, any props sent to `Component` will be received by the page
-- 'pageProps' is an obj w/ the initial props preloaded for the page by one of the data fetching methods
+- `pageProps` is an obj w/ the initial props preloaded for the page by one of the data fetching methods
+    - custom app advanced features: https://nextjs.org/docs/advanced-features/custom-app
     - data fetching methods: https://nextjs.org/docs/basic-features/data-fetching
     - typescript specific: https://nextjs.org/docs/basic-features/typescript#custom-app